-The following table sets forth the elements of compensation in 2011 for our non-employee directors for their service on our Board of Directors and its committees.
+The following table sets forth the elements of compensation in 2012 for our non-employee directors for their service on our Board of Directors and its committees.
 Dr. Shillman and Mr. Willett, both of whom are executive officers of Cognex, receive no compensation to serve on our Board, and Mr. Alias, who is a non-executive employee of Cognex, receives no additional cash compensation for his service on the Board.

-Type of Fee Board of Directors Compensation/ Stock Option Committee(1) Audit Committee(1) Nominating and Corporate Governance Committee(1)
+Type of Fee Board of Directors Compensation/ Stock Option Committee Audit Committee Nominating and Corporate Governance Committee

-Annual retainer \$10,000 \$2,000 \$4,500 \$500
+Annual cash retainer \$10,000 \$2,000 \$4,500 \$500

-Meeting fee (2) \$ 4,500 \$ 500 \$1,500

-Meeting fee (3) \$ 5,000 \$ 500 \$1,500
+Meeting fee(1) \$ 5,000 \$ 500 \$1,500

 Telephonic meeting fee \$ 500 \$ 500

 Annual Chairman fee \$4,000

-(1) Fee for attending a committee meeting is paid if the meeting is not held in conjunction with a regular Board meeting, or for participation in discussions that are beyond the scope covered by annual retainer.
+(1) A fee for attending a committee meeting is paid if the meeting is not held in conjunction with a regular Board meeting, or for participation in discussions that are beyond the scope covered by the annual cash retainer.